smcsar/smcsar-addons/README.md

 ### Setup a New Fork ###

-If you have already followed these instructions but would like to start work in a new directory or on a new fork, please follow these steps:
+If you have already followed this readme but would like to start work in a new directory or on a new fork, please follow these steps:

 1. Clone the fork/repository - `git clone git@github.com:<your username>/duty-officer-addon.git`